DSA-Visualization/TypeScript/README.md

    - Interfaces define the structure of objects and are purely abstract, meaning they cannot contain any implementation details.
 They only define the shape of an object.
 Classes, on the other hand, can contain both property and method definitions as well as implementation details.
 Classes are used to create instances (objects) that can be instantiated and used at runtime.

 10. **Explain type assertion in TypeScript.**
-    - Type assertion in TypeScript is a way to tell the compiler about the type of a variable when the compiler is unable to infer the type automatically.
+    - Type assertion in TypeScript is a way to tell the compiler about the type of a variable when the compiler is unable to check the type automatically.
 It allows you to override the default behavior of the type checker.
 Type assertion can be done using two syntaxes: angle-bracket syntax (`

 ```typescript
 let someValue: any = "hello";